alfonsogober/gdax-lambda-buyer/README.md

 So with the default settings, gdax-lambda-buyer will buy $5 worth of Bitcoin, Ethereum and Litecoin (totaling $15 spent) every week.

-You can also replace `FIAT_AMOUNT=15` with `CRYPTO_AMOUNT=0.15` and buy 0.1 BTC every week.
+You can also replace `FIAT_AMOUNT=15` with `CRYPTO_AMOUNT=3` and buy 0.5 BTC, ETH and LTC each every week.
 Change to 100 and you'd buy 100, etc. The possibilities are endless (as long as your bank account is 💸).

 Note that ETH and LTC are supported in prod, but not in the sandbox for some reason.
 So stick to BTC if you're using sandbox money.

-## Test
+## One-Time Buys

 You don't have to deploy at all, if you just want a quick way to purchase, say, $10 worth of BTC you can run

 ```
-yarn run btc
+yarn run all
 ```

 and the function will run with your settings immediately.

-Also supports `yarn run eth` and `yarn run ltc`.
+Also supports `yarn run btc`, `yarn run eth` and `yarn run ltc`.
+These three will only purchase 1/3 of your `FIAT_AMOUNT`

 Deploying is only necessary for the recurring buy feature.

+## Test

 If you want to test the function with sandbox money, run